hpc-dr/day1hpc.github.io/content/english/post/introducing-support-for-per-job-amazon-efs-volumes-in-aws-batch.md

 description: " (reposted from AWS HPC Blog)"
 # Taxonomies
 categories: [ "AWS Batch", ]
-tags: [ "Elastic Container Service",  "Elastic File System (EFS)",  "Batch",  "HPC",  "Fargate",  "Technical How-to",  "hpcblog", ]
+tags: [ "Batch",  "Elastic Container Service",  "Technical How-to",  "HPC",  "Fargate",  "Elastic File System (EFS)",  "hpcblog", ]
 type: "regular" # available type (regular or featured)
 draft: false
 ---

 Large-scale data analysis usually involves some multi-step process where the output of one job acts as the input of subsequent jobs.
 Customers using AWS Batch for data analysis want a simple and performant storage solution to share with and between jobs.
 We are excited to announce that customers can now use Amazon Elastic File System (Amazon […]

-<a href="https://aws.amazon.com/blogs/hpc/introducing-support-for-per-job-amazon-efs-volumes-in-aws-batch/" class="btn btn-primary btn-lg active" role="button" aria-pressed="true" style="margin-top: 8px;">Read the Post on the AWS HPC Blog</a>
+<a href="https://aws.amazon.com/blogs/hpc/introducing-support-for-per-job-amazon-efs-volumes-in-aws-batch/" class="btn btn-primary btn-lg active" role="button" aria-pressed="true" style="margin-top: 8px;">Read the Post on the AWS Blog Channel</a>